Yoga to stay flexible, vibrant, and pain-free through the years

 Hello and welcome!
 I’m a yoga therapist (MS in Yoga Therapy, C-IAYT), yoga teacher, and the founder of Lifelong Yoga Online, an online yoga studio with on-demand therapeutic yoga, gentle yoga for healing, and beginner yoga classes.

-I teach gentle, mindful yoga for long-term results.
+I teach gentle, mindful yoga for longevity.
 If you want to ease aches and pains, build strength, improve flexibility, or learn how to breathe with more ease, then you’re in the right place.

 The blog